voytas75/genetic-algorithm/README.md

 # Genetic Algorithm

 This is a genetic algorithm written in Powershell.

+What is GA?
+> In computer science and operations research, a genetic algorithm (GA) is a metaheuristic inspired by the process of natural selection that belongs to the larger class of evolutionary algorithms (EA).
+Genetic algorithms are commonly used to generate high-quality solutions to optimization and search problems by relying on biologically inspired operators such as mutation, crossover and selection.[1]
+John Holland introduced genetic algorithms in 1960 based on the concept of Darwin’s theory of evolution, and his student David E. Goldberg further extended GA in 1989

 I decided to write it for two reasons.
 The first reason was to learn what a genetic algorithm is, the second reason was to gain experience in Powershell.
 The implementation of this algorithm is not difficult, but requires understanding what GA is and how it works.

 Using the script is very simple.
 First you need to run the script: